ibipul/lang_chain_playground/README.md

  - You can use envdir to load secrects like API_KEYS in .envrc
  - add `.venv`, `.envrc` in `.gitignore` to ensure not uploading your open AI keys to public
  - pip install requests
+ - you will need poetry

+### Installation & troubleshooting
+ - Create your virtual env inside the main cloned directory activate it
+ - navigate to `my-language/packages/my-assistant`
+   - Do a `poetry lock`, `poetry install`
+ - Navigate back out to `../..` to `my-language`
+   - do another `poetry lock`, and then `poetry install`
+ - update your langchan/langsmith API_KEYS in .envrc (with apt gitignore)
+ - you need to set `direnv allow` when the system prompts you.
+ - From `/my-language` launch with `langchain serve`